astock1229/my-pythonic-odyssey/README.md

-# pythonic-odyssey
+# Introduction
-My odyssey of learning the Python programming language
+This is my odyssey to learn Python and document my struggles as well as my successes.